mecid/mecid.github.io/_posts/2019-06-26-animations-in-swiftui.md

 We created a moveAndScale transition, which is basically a combination of move and scale transitions.
 SwiftUI applies the current transition symmetrically according to timing or spring values which you pass into the animation method.

 SwiftUI provides a way of building asymmetric transitions also.
-Assume that you need a move transition on insertion and a scale transition on removal.
+Assume that you need a move transition on insertion and a fade transition on removal.
 For those cases, we have an asymmetric method on AnyTransition struct, which we can use to build asymmetric transitions.

 ```swift
 extension AnyTransition {